 The stress response is your body and mind’s reaction to sensing danger, whether from internal or external stressors.

-External Stressors include physical condition, such as an illness from an injury, concussion, stroke, chronic pain, or reaction to hot or cold temperature.
+External Stressors can include physical conditions, such as an illness, injury, concussion, stroke, chronic pain, or situations like being caught in hot or cold temperatures.

-Acute Stress is short-term, and the reaction to an immediate threat.
-It triggers the fight/flight area of the limbic system called the amygdala.
-This is also called the fight/flight response.
-The threat can be any situation that is experienced, even subconsciously or falsely, as a danger.
-Acute stress causes the feeling of anxiety, resulting in an increase in cortisol to your system.
-Acute Stress includes a traumatic event such as 9/11, the death of a loved-one, an illness, or the loss of a job.
+Acute stress is short-term and is the reaction to an immediate threat.
+It triggers the fight/flight area of the limbic system called the amygdala, also called the fight or flight response.
+The threat can be any situation that feels dangerous, even if it’s not.
+This can cause feelings of anxiety, resulting in an increase in cortisol in your system.
+Traumatic events such as 9/11 or the death of a loved-one can result in acute stress.